Black Racists of 2020 The WAZ Awards

 The WAZ committee, at the risk of being called condescending old white men, has voted to endorse a few simple, modest, cheap, reasonable ideas for police/community reforms.
 We thought it might be a good idea to put them at the top due to the likelihood you’ll leave early.
 They don’t involve defunding police and giving the money to ‘activists.’
 Also, we’ve got a suggestion, just one, for average, everyday black people at the end.

 from the WAZ Committee for police reform

-1. Any police officer involved in a shooting shall be drug tested for illegal drugs, including steroids, within two hours,.
+1. Any police officer involved in a shooting shall be drug tested for illegal drugs, including steroids, within six hours,.

 2. Training of American police/sheriffs/Homeland Security/FBI/ICE and other law enforcement personnel by any foreign regime with demonstrated records of human rights abuses stops right now.
 Specifics of that training: militarized tactics, weapons, surveillance protocols, will be made public, evaluated in open meeting by representatives of the community and police, and banned if they’re deemed unconstitutional.

 3. Discussion about police reform shall, at the same time, include discussion about reforming how communities treat their police.
 It’s easy to point fingers if you’re not the one who has to go pick up dead kids in violent neighborhoods where people attack you, physically and verbally, all the time.

 4. We start a vigorous public discussion what a disaster the drug war has been to America’s relationship with police.